 - Understand how to build a real estate development team with an asset manager, lender, appraiser, attorney, architect, general contractor, civil engineer, and leasing broker.

-- Anticipate and manage risk, ensuring the financial resources to complete the development project are available, and that construction expenses are controlled and kept within the budget.
+- Anticipate and manage risk, ensuring the financial resources to complete the development project are available and that cost of building materials and other construction expenses are controlled and kept within the budget.

 - Creativity and the ability to ‘think outside of the box,’ such as developing unique commercial real estate projects that meet the market’s needs and attract both qualified tenants and future investment partners for new developments.